 - Page replacement: Are all those pages in memory being referenced?
-Choose one to swap back out to disk and make room to load a new page. - Algorithm: How you choose a victim. - Performance: Want an algorithm that will result in minimum number of page faults. - Side effect: The same page may be brought in and out of memory several times.
+Choose one to swap out to disk and make room to load a new page. - Swap out: Do you really have to save it to disk? - Algorithm: How do you choose a victim? - Performance: What algorithm will result in the lowest possible number of page faults? - Life with VM: The same page may be brought in and out of memory several times.